CatsMeow492/AWSNotesCCP/DevOps/notes.md

 3. Lifecycle Event Hooks

 ## ALB
-1. Can directly log to S3
+1. Can directly log to S3.
+However not near real-time.
+2. For real time logs, use CloudWatch.
+Or lambda to kenesis firehose.

 ### Dualstack
 1. Supports both IPv4 and IPv6